Frequently Asked Questions

 Is it secure?

 Your financial details are never passed on to us and are kept within PayPal’s secure system.
 Stripe’s system encrypts all your card details and, similarly, none of these are stored by Fantasy Football Scout.
 You can choose on our form whether you wish Stripe to store your card details.

 I’ve just signed up.
 Where’s my password?

-You should have received an email which gives you your login details.
+You should have received an email containing a link to generate your password.
 Sometimes these emails can get filtered and added to your Spam inbox, particularly with Gmail accounts.
 Please check your Spam box to see if the email is found in there.

-If you still can’t find your password then drop us a line at firstname.lastname@example.org
+If you still can’t find the email, then drop us a line at firstname.lastname@example.org

 I’ve already registered, will I need a new Username and Password?

 No. The Premium Members login can use your same account details.
 You just need to upgrade your existing free, Standard Member subscription to a Premium Member subscription.

 Once you’ve done so you can use your existing Username and Password to access Premium Members content.

 I’ve signed up as a Premium Member but the site tells me that my details haven’t activated?